HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 ## Preface

 In this article, I would like to summarize recursion from my own perspective.
-For a long time, I don't have a clear thinking to solve recursion problem.
+For a long time, I haven't had a clear idea to solve recursion problems.
 I think it is abstract and hard to find a template in some degree.

 Now, due to practicing recursive problems over and over again, I think I have some good experience and can extract some methods to solve the recursion problem.